Neil Jordan: Career

 In addition to the unusual sexuality of Jordan's films, he frequently returns to the Troubles of Northern Ireland.
-The Crying Game and Breakfast on Pluto both concern a transgender character (played by Jaye Davidson and Cillian Murphy, respectively), both concern The Troubles, and both feature frequent Jordan leading man Stephen Rea.
-The two films, however, are very different, with Crying Game being a realistic thriller/romance and Breakfast on Pluto a much more episodic, stylised, darkly comic biography.
+The Crying Game and Breakfast on Pluto both concern a transgender character (played by Jaye Davidson and Cillian Murphy, respectively), both concern The Troubles and both feature frequent Jordan leading man Stephen Rea.
+The two films, however, are very different, with The Crying Game being a realistic thriller/romance, and Breakfast on Pluto is a much more episodic, stylised, darkly comic biography.
 Jordan also frequently tells stories about children or young people, such as The Miracle and The Butcher Boy.
 While his pictures are most often grounded in reality, he occasionally directs more fantastic or dreamlike films, such as The Company of Wolves, High Spirits, Interview with the Vampire and In Dreams.

 The critical success of Jordan's early pictures led him to Hollywood, where he directed High Spirits and We're No Angels; both were critical and financial disasters.
 He later returned home to make the more personal The Crying Game, which was nominated for six Academy Awards.
 Jordan won the Academy Award for Best Original Screenplay for the film.
 Its unexpected success led him back to American studio filmmaking, where he directed Interview with the Vampire.
 He also directed the crime drama The Brave One starring Jodie Foster.

 Neil Gaiman announced during his Today show appearance on 27 January 2009, that Neil Jordan would be directing the film of his Newbery Medal-winning book The Graveyard Book.
 Jordan also wrote and directed the 2009 Irish-made film Ondine, starring Colin Farrell and Alicja Bachleda-Curuś.
 He also directed Byzantium, an adaptation of the vampire play of the same name starring Saoirse Ronan, Gemma Arterton and Jonny Lee Miller.

 In 2011, Jordan's next feature was announced as the later aborted sci-fi romance Broken Dream, which was to have featured Ben Kingsley and John Hurt.

 He directed the thriller Greta (2018), starring Isabelle Huppert and Chloë Grace Moretz.

-After working on the scripts for Riviera Neil Jordan has disowned Riviera, due to his scripts being reworked by others.
-He said he has no idea who rewrote these episodes.
+After working on the scripts for Riviera, Jordan has disowned the show, due to his scripts being reworked by others.
+He said he had no idea who rewrote these episodes.
 "They were changed, to my huge surprise and considerable upset.
 There were various sexual scenes introduced into the story and a lot of very expository dialogue.
 I objected in the strongest terms possible."